chevere/docs/components/Parameter.md

 ### Float Parameter

-[FloatParameterInterface](../reference/Chevere/Interfaces/Parameter/FloatParameterInterface.md) describes the component in charge of defining a parameter of type float.
+The [FloatParameter](../reference/Chevere/Components/Parameter/FloatParameter.md) component in charge of defining a parameter of type float.
 It support default `float` value.

 ```php
 use Chevere\Components\Parameter\FloatParameter;